mhered/tello-fun/README.md

 Used in `frame_process()` to show the battery icon After trying unsuccessfully two approaches ([this one yields jagged edges](https://theailearner.com/tag/cv2-addweighted/ ) and [this one multiplies intensities in the two images rather than covering the background with the overlay](https://www.youtube.com/watch?v=dCSZvP5IAqc), I finally settled for [this approach](https://stackoverflow.com/questions/36921496/how-to-join-png-with-alpha-transparency-in-a-frame-in-realtime/37198079#37198079)

-I failed to automate the conversion of `svg` images to `png` preserving the alpha channel.
+Note: I failed to automate the conversion of `svg` images to `png` preserving the alpha channel.
 Either it is not proprly installed or not accessible from the virtual environment (myvenv)  **Check!!**.

 After some frustration I just repeated the conversion of `svg` icons to `png`using GIMP: